 How Much Clay to Use in Soap Making

 There are many types of clay available, and you can confidently use most of them in soap making.
 Sometimes the color may surprise you, but they’ll mainly tint soap the same shade as the clay in powder form or a little lighter.
-The general rule to make soap with clay is to use a maximum of 1 tsp of clay for every 1lb (454 g/ 16 oz) of soaping oils.
+The general rule to make soap with clay is to use 1 tsp of clay for every 1lb (454 g/ 16 oz) of soaping oils.
 In other words, if the weight of the main oils, such as coconut oil and olive oil, weighs 2 lbs (908 g / 32 oz), then you can use up to two teaspoons of clay.
 You could, of course, use less clay than that, but the color will be less vivid.

 Although you can try using more than the recommended amount of clay, be aware you may encounter issues.
 Too much clay can make the soap very thick and difficult to get into molds.
 It can also impede lather and cause soap to crack.
 Even if your soap does come out perfectly, its lather could be colored.
 Not a massive deal as it won’t stain, but if you’re not going for soap with red, pink, or gray lather, keep it in mind.

 How to Make Soap with Clay

 It’s pretty straightforward to make cold process soap with clay, and you can use it in most soap recipes.
 Aim to use a light-colored soap recipe for the most beautiful color effect, though.
 My eco-friendly soap recipe is white and the base for many of the soaps you see in this piece.
 Soap made with yellow oils, such as extra virgin olive oil or cocoa butter, could impact the final color of the soap.